ExcursionClub/ExCSystem/README.md

 To restart he database:

     python3.5 RestartDatabase.py
-    python3.5 manage.py createsuperuser --email=admin@excursionclubucsb.org --rfid=0000000000 --first_name=Master --last_name=Admin --phone_number=+15555555555

-You will now be prompted to enter a password for the super user.
-Enter whatever you like, ie admin
+    python3.5 PopulateDatabase.py

+This will wipe everything that exists in the database, and generate random data for the new database

-The server is now set up, and ready to run as if this was the first time ever running the project.
+The server is now set up, and ready to run as if this was the first time ever running the project, though with the database populated with dummy data

 NOTE: Neither the database, nor anything in the migrations directory should ever be pushed to the git repo.
 The migrations directory on the